-By choosing flooring with these qualities, you can avoid permanent damage caused by pets.
+By choosing the floor with these qualities, you can avoid permanent damage caused by pets.
 Fortunately, the pet-friendly floors on our list include these features without sacrificing style.

 If you’re looking for a “warm underfoot” natural hardwood floor that’s also eco-friendly and ultra-durable, look no further than bamboo.
 Held in high regard by interior designers and homeowners alike, bamboo flooring is one of the best options for dog and cat owners.
 Due to its extreme hardness, even the largest of dogs and cats can’t scratch it, and it provides 24-hour spill-protection against accidents.
 As a naturally antimicrobial material, bamboo will also help keep your house free of mold and other allergens.

-When deciding which type of bamboo to choose, for pets we suggest strand woven bamboo, which is around three times harder than oak.
-You also typically don’t have to worry about refinishing bamboo floors because strand woven bamboo is so much more durable than traditional woods.
-As a bonus, bamboo is a rapidly renewable resource due to its quick growth rate, which makes it great for the environment.
+When deciding which type of bamboo to choose for pets, we suggest strand woven bamboo, which is around three times harder than oak.
+You also typically don’t have to worry about refinishing bamboo floors because strand woven bamboo is more durable than traditional woods.
+As a bonus, bamboo is a rapidly renewable resource due to its quick growth rate, making it great for the environment.
 For this reason, it is also far more affordable than other hardwood options.

-There is a wide array of discounted bamboo flooring in a multitude of different surface treatments, colors, and styles.
-To find the look that is right for you, you can choose from a number of natural bamboo flooring options such as hand-scraped, engineered, and click-lock floating floors.
+There is a wide array of discounted bamboo flooring in many different surface treatments, colors, and styles.
+To find the look that is right for you, you can choose from several natural bamboo flooring options such as hand-scraped, engineered, and click-lock floating floors.

 Due to its durability, tile flooring is a popular option among pet owners.
 When you invest in tile floors, you don’t have to worry about your floor getting scratched.
-In addition, its water-resistant and stain-resistant surface makes it very forgiving towards any of the common messes that accompany pet ownership.
+Its water-resistant and stain-resistant surface makes it very forgiving towards any common messes that accompany pet ownership.
 However, there are a few downsides to this type of flooring.
-For example, tile is very hard and cold, which can be uncomfortable for pets to walk and rest on, especially older pets.
-In addition, tile reflects sound, which can amplify the loud noise of your pet running around on the tile surface or barking.
+For example, tile is tough and cold, which can be uncomfortable for pets to walk and rest on, especially older pets.
+Also, tile reflects sound, which can amplify your pet’s loud noise running around on the tile surface or barking.

 Stone is a logical flooring choice for pet owners as it is water- and stain-resistant.
 Plus, its smooth surface makes it very easy to clean.
 However, much like tile, stone flooring does not retain heat.
 Due to this feature, it can be uncomfortable for your pet to rest on.
 If you decide to install stone flooring, you will want to purchase a few rugs and a pet bed to keep them comfortable.

-Cork has a number of attractive qualities that pertain to pet owners.
+Cork has several attractive qualities that pertain to pet owners.
 For one, it is hypoallergenic.
-This means that it repels pet hair, dust, and other small particles, which makes it very easy to clean.
+This means that it repels pet hair, dust, and other small particles, making it very easy to clean.
 It also has antimicrobial properties, which organically fend off the growth of bacteria, mold, and the colonization of small insects that your pet may bring in from the outdoors.
-Owners of noisy pets will appreciate its sound-absorbing qualities while pets will love its warm, pliant surface.
+Owners of noisy pets will appreciate its sound-absorbing qualities, while pets will love its warm, pliant surface.
 However, cork is not the most scratch-resistant flooring on the market.
 If you choose to get cork floors, you should regularly trim your pet’s nails to avoid damage.

 Floors to Avoid